Regenerative Injection Therapies

 A2M injections refer specifically to preparations that isolate and concentrate Alpha-2-Macroglobulin as the primary therapeutic agent.
 Some practices offer A2M as a standalone product, often manufactured through a separate processing protocol or sourced as a point-of-care preparation.

-Protein Concentrate prepared at this practice concentrates A2M alongside the full spectrum of bioactive plasma proteins — including IL-1ra, fibronectin, and other growth factors — creating a more comprehensive biological treatment.
-Think of it as a broader-spectrum regenerative biologic that includes A2M as one of several active components.
+PC prepared at this practice concentrates A2M alongside the full spectrum of bioactive plasma proteins creating a more comprehensive biological treatment.

 Moderate to advanced osteoarthritis, particularly when cartilage preservation is a priority